Mera Peak Expedition 6,476m

 Most trekkers summit Mera Peak via the North face.
 Mera Peak has three summits: Mera North, Mera Central, and Mera South.
 The most accessible and commonly climbed route is to the Central summit, reached from the North Face.
 The trek follows the off-the-beaten paths of the Hinku Valley, crossing alpine forests, streams, meadows, and typical villages.
 Guesthouses are primarily utilized for nights, with necessary acclimatization at higher altitudes.
 The climb is filled with icy trails, slippery rocks, and foggy slopes, but the reward at the top is stunning views of dozens of great Himalayan peaks.

 The journey begins with a scenic flight from Kathmandu to Lukla and then trekking through Pangkongma, Gnashing Dingma, Chalem Kharka, Chunbu Kharka (acclimatization), and further along Hinku Valley, Tangnag, Dig Kharka, and Khare to Mera Peak Base Camp (5,300m).
 After a further acclimatization, you'll move to High Camp (5,800m) before the summit climb.
 From the summit, you can enjoy the stunning Himalayan views before descending back to Lukla and flying back to Kathmandu.
-Beyond the mountains, you’ll explore Sherpa villages, their rich culture, monasteries, chortens, and enjoy local food; a truly unforgettable adventure blending nature, culture, and challenge.
+Beyond the mountains, you’ll explore Sherpa villages, their rich culture, monasteries, and chortens, and enjoy local food; a truly unforgettable adventure blending nature, culture, and challenge.

 Highlights of Mera Peak Expedition